Supply and demand zones can identify mega reversal trades, but like all technical concepts, the success rate of zones can be improved further.

 So, how do you use psychological levels with supply and demand zones?

-Easy: Look for zones that form at or super close to psychological levels.
+Easy: Look for zones that form at or close to psychological levels.

-If a supply or demand zone pops up within 150 points of a psychological levels (Big Round Number), on either side; they’re like BFFs.
+If a supply or demand zone forms within 150 points of a psychological levels (Big Round Number), on either side; the two points have confluence.

 Let’s zip through an example real quick…